 In the main corridor, the immersive environment is enhanced by ambient sounds emerging from invisible speakers in the walls and ceiling, including music that Terrell cited as having been impactful in her life.

-In its first month after launch, Terrell Place became an Internet sensation – garnering an estimated 75+ million impressions and becoming a must-see destination for locals and tourists alike.
+The project became an Internet sensation with 75+ million impressions and a must-see destination for locals and tourists alike.